Social Work Complex - A, Room 211

 No. You may apply to the Ph.D. program if you do not have a Master’s degree in Social Work.

 However, the large majority of our students have a MSW degree from an accredited school of social work.
 Applicants who do not have a MSW degree should have experience in human services.
-Students who do not have a MSW degree are required to take additional course work.
 In addition, it is important to understand that CSWE accreditation standards currently require that individuals who want to teach practice courses in a social work program must have a MSW and/or BSW degree and at least two years of post-BSW or MSW practice experience.

 Yes.
 Students generally gain a great deal of teaching experience.
 Most students will teach during the second and third year of the program.
 The School of Social Work makes a concerted effort to provide doctoral students with opportunities to teach in our BSW and/or MSW program.
 Students must have successfully completed a teaching course prior to teaching independently.